What Is the Most Efficient Way to Heat a Greenhouse in the Winter?

 Figure 4 Highly efficient wall hung boiler - up to 95% efficiency.

-When you combine these factors with the other benefits of root zone heating, it’s no surprise that more and more greenhouse owners are turning to root zone heating systems, especially in cannabis environments.
+When you combine these factors with the other benefits of root zone heating, it’s no surprise that more and more greenhouse owners are turning to root zone heating systems.

 If you would like to learn more about your options for energy-efficient greenhouse heating systems, we’d be happy to offer a free consultation with one of our engineers, so call today to set it this up!